 Advisory Committee on Diversity and Inclusion (one statewide vacancy)

 Members of the Advisory Committee on Diversity and Inclusion (ACDI) score applications for the Public Honors, Clerkship Stipend, Scholarship, and Bar Exam Grant programs.
 This committee of 20 volunteer attorneys, one OSB liaison and two public members is a critical part of the Diversity and Inclusion Department.
 The Committee also provides vision, advises the D&I staff, and is a strong program advocate.
-The committee meets the third Monday of every month in Portland at 3:00 pm.
+The committee meets the 3rd Monday of every month online at 12:00 p.m.

 Provide guidance on editorial policies and content for the bar Bulletin.
 Work closely with the Editor to ensure the magazine's content is topical, thought-provoking, aligned with the bar's mission and of interest to significant segments of the bar.
-Meets on the fourth Wednesday of every other month at 12:00 p.m.
-Committee consists of eight members; seven lawyers and one public member.
+The committee meets the 4th Wednesday, every other month online at 10:00 a.m.
+The committee consists of eight members; seven lawyers and one public member.

 Investigate and recommend acceptance or rejection of claims for reimbursement of lawyer theft or misappropriation of client money.
-Meets on the second Saturday of every other month, 9:30 a.m. at various locations, and consists of 13 members, 12 lawyers and one public member.
+Meets on the 2nd Saturday, every other month, 9:30 a.m. at the Oregon State Bar and online, and consists of 13 members, 12 lawyers and one public member.

 The Legal Services program is responsible for reviewing and reporting to the Board of Governors on filing fee funds.
-The committee meets three to four times a year at various times and locations, and consists of nine members; seven lawyers and two public members.
+The committee meets quarterly on the 3rd Thursday, 12:00 p.m. online, and consists of nine members; seven lawyers and two public members.

 Minimum Continuing Legal Education (one statewide vacancy)

 Promotes educational opportunities for lawyers, judges and the public.
 It also promotes professionalism and designs and develops creative approaches to the promotion of professionalism and equality.
-Meets on the third Friday of every other month at 12:30 p.m. at the Oregon State Bar, and consists of 21 members; five judges and lawyers, one public member, and several ex-officio members of the legal community.
+Meets on the 3rd Friday of every other month (except August) at 12:30 p.m. at the Oregon State Bar and online, and consists of 21 members; five judges and lawyers, one public member, and several ex-officio members of the legal community.

 Quality of Life

 Educate lawyers and firms about the benefits of balancing personal life and career obligations.
-Meets the third Friday of each month at 12:00 p.m. and consists of 14 members; 13 lawyers and one public member.
+Meets the 3rd Friday at noon every month (except July and August) online, and consists of 14 members; 13 lawyers and one public member.